Eligibility and Requirements

 Yes, you must be willing to relinquish your older vehicle to the dismantler within 14 days of purchasing a replacement vehicle.

-An Award Letter is granted after your application has been approved.
-The value of the Award Letter is paid directly to the dealership on behalf of the grantee.
-You will need to bring your Award Letter to an authorized Clean Cars 4 All dealership, and the dealer will verify your award and deduct the award amount from the sales price.
+An award letter is granted after your application has been approved.
+The value of the award letter is paid directly to the dealership on behalf of the grantee.
+You will need to bring your award letter to an authorized dealership, and the dealer will verify your award and deduct the award amount from the sales price.